Safari4u Game Capture Internship

 Not IncludedFlightsFree-time ActivitiesTravel InsuranceVisa Fees (if applicable)

-During the week, volunteers stay in a lodge on a beautiful game reserve with electricity, running water, and modern bathrooms.
+Week 2 volunteers stay in a lodge on a beautiful game reserve with electricity, running water, and modern bathrooms.
 Bedding is provided and we guarantee safe and comfortable accommodation throughout the program.
 Meals are simple and nutritious.
 Breakfast consists of cereal, fruit, eggs, toast, tea, and coffee.
 A sandwich lunch is packed at the beginning of each day- options include meat & cheese, peanut butter & jelly, or tuna mayo, along with fruit and juice.
 Dinner includes a protein, a starch, and at least 1 vegetable.
 We try to accommodate all dietary preferences.
 Our vegetarian menu has gotten rave reviews!

 - Helicopter Capture